sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-builder</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : IDE for writing GNOME-based software
+Short desc    : IDE for writing GNOME-based software
 URL          : https://wiki.gnome.org/Apps/Builder
-Лицензия     : GPLv3+ and GPLv2+ and LGPLv3+ and LGPLv2+ and MIT and CC-BY-SA and CC0
+License      : GPLv3+ and GPLv2+ and LGPLv3+ and LGPLv2+ and MIT and CC-BY-SA and CC0
-Описание     : Builder attempts to be an IDE for writing software for GNOME.
+Descript     : Builder attempts to be an IDE for writing software for GNOME.
 It does not try
              : to be a generic IDE, but one specialized for writing GNOME software.
 ```